Evil Genius Labs

 Insert one row of the 2x2 header sockets into the base PCB, on the side with the square markings.

-Carefully flip the jib and base PCB over and make sure all of the pins came through the holes in the base without getting bent.
+Carefully flip the jig and base PCB over and make sure all of the pins came through the holes in the base without getting bent.
 Make sure the tabs on the jig are inserted into the slots on the base PCB.

-Solder just one pin on each socket, making sure the PCB remains flat and flush against the jig throughout.
+Press down on the base PCB and solder just one pin on each socket, making sure the PCB remains flat and flush against the jig throughout.

 Flip it back over, remove the jig, and ensure the header sockets are flat and flush against the PCB, and that they are straight and aligned with the square markings on the base PCB.